Jeklah/priceCheck/README.md

 `pip install -r requirements.txt`

 **Using the Tool**
-Run the script by running the following command
+Run the script by running the following command from the shipCostCalc folder.
+You could also run it directly from the scripts folder using `python ships.py`.

 `python scripts/ships.py`